 On 18 July 2025, CLL increased its share capital by Baht 50 million through the issuance of 5 million shares with a par value of Baht 10 each, which were registered with the DBD on that day.
 As a result, CLL’s authorized share capital increased from Baht 30 million to Baht 80 million.
 The Company subscribed in all of CLL’s capital increase, resulting in no change to its shareholding proportion in CLL.

-Increase in share capital of an associate -
+Increase in share capital of an associate - Wise Asset Management Company Limited (“WAM”) (formerly CL Fund Management Limited)

 On 13 March 2025, board of directors of the Company approved the waiver of the subscription right for additional shares of Wise Asset Management Company Limited (“WAM”), a 25.48% associate of the Company.
 In this regard, the increase in capital and waiver of the subscription right for additional shares of WAM will occur on 18 July 2025.
 WAM will increase in capital by Baht 20 million from Baht 74.40 million to Baht 94.40 million by issuing 2,000,000 new ordinary shares with a par value of Baht 10 each.
 The waiver of the subscription right for additional shares of WAM, the company’s shareholding will represent 20.08% of the total issued and outstanding ordinary shares in WAM.